 As mentioned above, the next-gen PSVR headset will be joined by improved Move controllers.
 The current Move controllers do the job, allowing you to interact with virtual environments, but without 1:1 tracking, they simply can’t compete with the experience on offer from Vive, Cosmos or Oculus Touch controllers.

-A patent that surfaced back in January 2018 gave us our first look at new Move controllers; while the overall design is similar, there are a handful of new additions including an analogue stick – helping with smooth locomotion in VR games – and plenty of buttons to help you interact with the virtual world.
+Confusingly, we've seen two possible designs for them.
+A patent that surfaced back in January 2018 gave us our first look at one possibility; while the overall design is similar, there are a handful of new additions including an analogue stick – helping with smooth locomotion in VR games – and plenty of buttons to help you interact with the virtual world.

 Then, in October 2019, LetsGoDigital discovered a PlayStation VR 2 patent that also outlines a key new feature of the next-gen Move controllers; a camera.
 The addition of a camera could allow the Move controllers to carry on working even when out of view of the PlayStation Camera – something the controllers can’t do at present.